-Parents can serve as regulators of Parents can play important roles as managers of adolescents: They have the opportunity to monitor social relationships and can be seen infancy as social initiators and arrangers.
-An developmental development task in adolescence is develop the ability to make competent decisions in an increasingly independent manner.
-To help adolescents reach their full potential, an important parental role is to be an effective manager, one who finds information, make contact, opportunities for their adolescents.
+Parents can serve as regulators of opportunities for their adolescents.
 They can regulate social contact with peers, friends, and adults.
-From through adolescence, mothers are more likely than fathers to have a managerial role in parenting.
+From infancy through adolescence, mothers are more likely than fathers to have a managerial role in parenting.
 In infancy, this might involve taking a child to the doctor and arranging for child care, in early childhood it might involve a decision about which preschool the child should it might include directing the child to take a bath, to match their clothes and wear clean clothes and to put away toys.
-In adolescence, it could involve participating in a the parent exhorts the adolescent to parent -teacher conference and follow a certain direction and to subsequently managing the respect work and effort.
-There is adolescent's homework activity.
+In adolescence, it could involve participating in a parent -teacher conference and subsequently managing the adolescent's homework activity.

-key of A aspect the managerial role of parenting is effective monitoring of the adolescent.
+Α key aspect of the role of parenting is managerial effective monitoring of the adolescent.
 This is especially important as children move into the adolescent Monitoring years. includes supervising an adolescent in a choice of social settings, in their activities and with their friends.
 Lack of adequate parental monitoring is the parental factor that is most related to juvenile delinquency.

-There are four typesof parenting styles:authoritative,neglectfuland indulgent.
+There are four types of parenting styles: authoritarian, authoritative, neglectful and indulgent.